imissthatfood/imissthatfood.github.io/_recipes/christmas_milkcream.md

 Mould the next day.

-My tips:
+</div> </div>

+**My tips:**

 Time: 80 mins on slow fire, stirring till tracks form

 20 mins after sugar is added

-10-20 mins after all the ingredients are added.

-Absolutely do not let any cream/film form either on the surface or on the sides of the vessel.
+10-20 mins after all the ingredients are added.Absolutely do not let any cream/film form either on the surface or on the sides of the vessel.

 This is what causes the milk cream to get brown.

 Readiness test:

 Forms a mass.

-A small ball will hold its shape in icing sugar.

-A small ball dropped into a glass water will hold its shape and not blur into the water.
+A small ball will hold its shape in icing sugar.A small ball dropped into a glass water will hold its shape and not blur into the water.

 Water stays absolutely clear.

-</div> </div>